lefkovitzj/lefkovitzj/README.md

 <p align="center">
 <h3>What am I currently working on?</h3>
-<h5> >> Lifeguard Logger - a website backend (and simple, but not-production-ready frontend) for public swimming pool staff use.
-Designed for reporting issues to management, as well as keeping track of, saving, and viewing chemical, temperature, and attendance data.
-Modules currently in use include Flask, sqlite3, openpyxl, and plotly.</h5>
-<h5> >> Python PDF Merger - a console-based application that has additional PDF manipulation functionality (such as might be found in paid software) including merging, encrypting and decrypting, stamping/watermarking (work in progress), and reducing PDF size (work in progress).
-I will eventually rename this project, as it was named for the first functionality I added.
+<h5> >> Python PDF Merger - A console-based application that has additional PDF manipulation functionality (such as might be found in paid software) including merging, encrypting, decrypting, and reducing PDF size.
+This project is currently on version 1.3.2, with a related project in the works that will replace any future versions with both a GUI and console-based application providing similar functionality.
 <h5> >> Surviving High School!
-It's my Junior year and amongst other coursework, I'm taking computer Science classes through a local college to further my knowledge of computer science.
+It's my Senior year and amongst other coursework, and throughout High School I have taken computer Science classes through a local college to further my knowledge of computer science.
 It is my hope and intention to pursue a degree in computer science in College, but I'm not there just yet!</h5>

 <br>
 <p align="center"><p align="center">  </p>  </p>